dongguanting/FollowRAG/README.md

 ### :rocket: How to Perform *VIF-RAG* Data Synthesis?

-Follow the interactive Jupyter notebook VIF-RAG on ``vifrag.ipynb`` to reproduce our experiment on WebQSP.
+Follow the interactive Jupyter notebook VIF-RAG on ``vifrag.ipynb`` to reproduce our synthesize dataset.

 ---